 \textbf{Notation and Organization.} $\mathbb{R}$ denotes the real number field; $ \left\|\cdot\right\|$ denotes the Euclidean norm; $\langle x, y \rangle$ denotes the inner product between two vectors $x$ and $y$; $\mathbb{E}$ denotes statistical expectation, while $\mathbb{E}_{|x}\left\|\cdot\right\|$ represents the conditional expectation given $x$.

-The rest of the paper is organized as follows.
+The remainder of the paper is organized as follows.
 Section~\ref{Sys_Model} presents the system model and our proposed HFL algorithm.
-Theoretical convergence analyses are derived in Section~\ref{main_res}, and verified via extensive simulation under different scenarios in Section~\ref{experiments}.
+Theoretical convergence analyses are derived in Section~\ref{main_res}, and verified via extensive simulations in Section~\ref{experiments}.
 Section~\ref{conclusion} concludes the paper.